Stafford railway station: Incidents and accidents

-Current facilities

-Currently, the station has many facilities which are typical of those across the Avanti West Coast Network; this includes a ticket office, toilets, car park, coffee shop and newsagent.

 Stafford Area Improvements Programme

 The Stafford Area Improvements Programme by Network Rail aims to allow more trains to run and also aims to reduce journey times by removing key bottlenecks in the area around Stafford.

-The programme included large scale building works, north of Stafford station in Norton Bridge, Staffordshire, where a flyover was implemented to allow faster train services, and removed the need to slow down before entering the junction.
+The programme included large scale building works, north of the station in Norton Bridge, where a flyover was implemented to allow faster train services and removed the need to slow down before entering the junction.

-Other benefits of the programme, were the introduction of bi-directional signals at Stafford Station, which meant that trains can now use any platform, regardless of direction of travel.
+Other benefits of the programme were the introduction of bi-directional signals, which meant that trains can now use any platform, regardless of direction of travel.

 Stafford resignalling

 The resignalling aspect of the programme was completed over the bank holiday weekend of 29–31 August 2015.
 All platforms now have bi-directional signalling, and the goods loop is now operational.

-The resignalling programme meant that Stafford signal boxes would be closed, and trains would be controlled from the Rugby Rail Operating Centre (ROC).
-The last train was signalled from Stafford in the early hours of 29 August 2015, and the first train was signalled from Rugby ROC on the morning of 1 September 2015.
+The resignalling programme meant that Stafford signal boxes would be closed and trains would be controlled from the Rugby Rail Operating Centre (ROC).
+The last train was signalled from Stafford in the early hours of 29 August 2015 and the first train was signalled from Rugby ROC on the morning of 1 September 2015.

-Regular services
+Facilities

+Currently, the station has many facilities which are typical of those across the Avanti West Coast Network; these include a ticket office, toilets, a car park (with 75 spaces), a coffee shop and a newsagent.